 I don’t pretend to have all the answers to our problems or be some sort of saviour or hero for the planet, but I do think I’m part of the solution, and more importantly I think we are all part of the solution.
 We all, myself included, underestimate our immense power to influence and change the world around us.
 It’s fun and exciting to take control of that power.

 Consider asking yourself “What would I want to be doing with my life if I found out I was going to die?”
 In other words, you are going to die, don’t stop searching for your purpose, and if and when you find it, don’t stop pursuing it.
 Be honest with yourself, choose love over fear, and have fun.
 The rest will work itself out.

 Routes of Change combines all of my passions into one project.
 For over 1150 days I’ve been navigating around the planet without ever using motorized transport while inspiring and supporting the movement towards a sustainable future.
 Canoes, hand cycles, pogosticks, you name it, I’ve used it or eventually will, as long as it doesn’t have a motor. (p.s.
 I’m not anti-motor :)).

-I’ve been filming and sharing the trip on social media, my blog (and soon to be vlog), and at school presentations across the planet.
-I need your support to continue this journey and document it with a higher production value and greater impact.
-Please consider donating and share this story with your friends.
+I’ve been filming and sharing the trip on social media, my blog, vlog, and at school presentations across the planet.
+Please consider donating and feel free to share this story with your friends.
 Thank you.
+Be Healthy